FC København

 The stewards

-were chilled and the stand nowhere near full, so I moved to get a better angle
+were chilled, and the stand was nowhere near full, so I moved to get a better angle

-travelling support from Odense were in a couple of blocks opposite in the only
+travelling support from Odense was in a couple of blocks opposite in the only

-upstairs section opened.
+upstairs section open.
 Fans made a decent enough noise, even if it was a

 little constant.
 I must admit I enjoy the peaks and troughs of spontaneous